frslabs/cropus-android/README.md

 - White Background Removal (Transparent Background , allowing seamless overlaying of the signature on another document)

 **Find the changelog and release history at [Here](CHANGELOG.md)**

+‼ ATTENTION ‼ → BREAKING CHANGE introduced at Cropus SDK `v1.1.0`.
+We have introduced a new license format.
+If you are using versions prior to `v1.1.0` and intend to update to v1.1.0, contact `frslabs@support.com` for an updated license.

 # Table Of Content